LyokoAPI/LyokoAPIDoc/docs/LyokoAPI/Events/EventSummary.md

 ##Calling
-*Note for PluginDevs: Verify with the ApplicationDev whether or not you are allowed to call Events by yourself.*

 As an ApplicationDev, you'll want to notify your plugins (or other parts of your application) of certain events.<br>
 LAPI is designed to make this simple.<br>
 Do remember that if you pass an object, like a Tower to an event, listening methods will be able to change that object. <br>